Auto-weighted Robust Federated Learning with Corrupted Data Sources: Conclusions and Future work

 \section{Conclusions and Future work}

-In this paper, we proposed Auto-weighted Robust Federated Learning (\arfl), a novel approach that automatically re-weights the local updates to lower the contribution of corrupted clients who provide low-quality updates to the global model.
+In this article, we proposed Auto-weighted Robust Federated Learning (\arfl), a novel approach that automatically re-weights the local updates to lower the contribution of corrupted clients who provide low-quality updates to the global model.
 Experimental results on benchmark datasets corroborate the competitive performance of \arfl compared to the state-of-the-art methods under different data corruption scenarios.
 Our future work will focus on robust aggregation without the losses provided by clients since evaluating training loss from local clients could also be a potential overhead.
-Furthermore, we plan to extend \arfl to a more general federated learning approach that is robust against both model poisoning and data corruption.
+Also, we will explore the possibility of further improving the robustness of federated learning and coping with higher fraction of corrupted clients.
+Furthermore, we plan to extend \arfl to a more general federated learning approach and make it robust against both model poisoning and data corruption.